 A cloud-based help desk requires less capital, can be deployed quickly, assures hassle-free upgrades, and provides scalability.
 On the other hand, on-premise models provide better control over data security and software.
 The cloud-based model is suited for small companies, whereas the on-premise model is well-suited to meet the demands of large enterprises.

 Today, help desk software come with a dizzying array of features and functions.
 Here are some pointers to help you find the one with the right feature set:

-With the right help desk software, you'll be able to implement ITIL best practices out of the box.
+With the right help desk software, you'll be able to implement best practices out of the box.
 So check whether your help desk facilitates optimized ticket routing; better communication between the IT staff and end users; streamlined SLAs; reporting on KPIs; and work flows for incident, problem, change, and release management.
-Also, you'll want to find the number of core ITIL processes the help desk can support.
+Also, you'll want to find the number of core ITSM processes the help desk can support.

 Customization gives an organization the opportunity to incorporate its internal process work flows into the help desk.
 Check whether customization is possible with email templates, web forms, business rules, SLAs, knowledge base, and dashboard themes.
 This will bring advantages such as faster request submissions and ticket resolutions, streamlined knowledge base, tailored dashboards, and personalized communication with end users.

 The IT help desk software in any organization must seamlessly interact with and complement other applications in the environment through APIs.
 So while selecting your help desk software, check whether it can integrate with applications such as network and application monitoring tools, asset management systems, and Sharepoint portals.
 This will ensure smooth information flow and reduce communication redundancy.